Patient's Query

 Hello doctor,

-For the past 2 to 3 weeks, I have had a burning sensation around my eyes and face.
+For the past two to three weeks, I have had a burning sensation around my eyes and face.
 I have been diagnosed with irreversible pulpitis or pulp necrosis on my left side, first upper molar.
 I had a root canal done for the same before 72 hours, but still, my facial pain persists.
 I have been prescribed Carbamazepine, and later, I was given Panadol and Ibuprofen.
 Can I know how long this pain should last?
 I am very anxious.
 Please help.

 Thank you.